VegiHarshitha58/Knowledge-Decay-Tracker/README.md

 8. **Interact with the app-**
 Add/view knowledge items,

-      Monitor retention and decay across your team
+      Monitor retention and decay across your team.

 ---